Skip to content

 Nodes

 Guance has multiple nodes available for use.
-When creating a Guance Connector, the corresponding Guance node must be specified.
+When creating a Guance connector, you need to specify the corresponding Guance node.

-To ensure full offline usability, DataFlux Func itself saves a list of the latest Guance nodes available at the time of each release.
+To ensure complete offline usability, DataFlux Func itself saves a copy of the latest Guance node list available at the time of each version release.

-Therefore, it is possible that new nodes added by Guance may not be immediately reflected in DataFlux Func.
+Therefore, there may be situations where new nodes added by Guance are not reflected in DataFlux Func in a timely manner.

-In such cases, you can refer to the configuration of the new Guance node at the following address and manually fill it in by selecting "Private Deployment".
+In such cases, you can check the configuration of new Guance nodes at the following address, then select "Private Deployment" and fill in the details manually.

 The current list of available nodes is as follows: